amir-projects/IaC-with-terraform-part4/README.md

 ## 1️⃣ Terraform Provisioners

+Terraform is primarily designed to manage infrastructure resources **declaratively**.
+However, there are times when you need to perform **imperative actions**, such as running setup scripts or configuring software on newly created resources.

+This is where **provisioners** come in.

+### 🧰 What Are Provisioners?

-Provisioners allow you to execute scripts or commands **locally** or **on remote machines** as part of a resource's lifecycle typically after creation or before destruction.
-They are often used for tasks that fall outside Terraform's native capabilities, such as bootstrapping systems or running custom setup logic.
+Provisioners allow you to execute **arbitrary scripts or commands** during the creation or destruction of a resource.
+They are typically used for tasks like bootstrapping and configuring software — actions that can't be fully managed through Terraform's native resource model.

+> ⚠️ **Note:**
+> Provisioners are **not first-class citizens** in Terraform — they lack state-awareness like standard resources — but they can be useful in specific scenarios.

+### ⚙️ When Do Provisioners Run?

+- **Create-time**: After a resource has been successfully created.
+- **Destroy-time**: Before a resource is destroyed (also known as a "destroy provisioner").

+> 💥 **Important Behavior:**
+> If a `create-time` provisioner fails, Terraform will mark the resource as **tainted**, meaning it will be destroyed and recreated during the next `terraform apply`.

 ### ✅ Common Use Cases:
 - Bootstrapping virtual machines or containers